-You’ll also want to research competitors like the Samsung Galaxy S20 series, Galaxy Note 20, Galaxy Note 10, Galaxy S10, Galaxy Note 9, Galaxy S9, OnePlus 8, OnePlus 7, and Google’s Pixel 3, Pixel 4, and new Pixel 4a.
+You’ll also want to research competitors like the Samsung Galaxy S20 series, Galaxy Note 20, Galaxy Note 10, Galaxy S10, Galaxy Note 9, Galaxy S9, OnePlus 8, OnePlus 7, and Google’s Pixel 3, Pixel 4, Pixel 4a, and Pixel 5.

 This might be easy for some of you, but for others it’s going to take quite a bit of time to complete.
 In some cases, it could take a week or more.

 If you find yourself feeling uneasy and unprepared when iPhone 12 Pro Max and iPhone 12 mini pre-orders start, do yourself a favor and put the credit card away.

-The first iPhone 12 and iPhone 12 Pro deals require you to trade in your current device.
+The first iPhone 12 deals require you to trade in your current device.
 And to get the best deal, your phone needs to be in excellent condition.

-It’s typically takes a few weeks for retailers to offer straight price cuts on new iPhone models.
-We probably won’t see the first true iPhone 12/iPhone 12 Pro deals until Black Friday or later.
+It usually takes a few weeks for retailers to offer straight price cuts on new iPhone models.
+We probably won’t see the first true iPhone 12 price cuts until Black Friday in late November or later.

-The absolute best deals will likely surface next year once the holidays are over and the hype around the phones has died down.
+The absolute best iPhone 12 deals will likely surface next year once the holidays are over and the hype around the phones has died down.

-If you don’t have a phone to trade-in and/or you don’t want to pay full price for an iPhone 12 or iPhone 12 Pro, you’ll want to hold off on a pre-order and wait for their prices to improve.
+If you don’t have a phone to trade-in and/or you don’t want to pay full price for an iPhone 12 Pro Max or iPhone 12 mini, you’ll want to hold off on a pre-order and wait for their prices to improve.

 Wait if You’re Worried About Problems

 If you’re concerned about hardware or software problems, you might want to wait a few weeks before buying an iPhone 12 Pro Max or iPhone 12 mini.

-The iPhone 12 models will run iOS 14 out of the box.
+The devices will run iOS 14 out of the box.
 Apple’s fixed several bugs, but problems are still plaguing the new operating system.

 New iPhones sometimes debut with hardware issues as well.
 For instance iPhone 8 and iPhone 8 Plus users encountered bloated batteries and crackling earpieces while iPhone 11 buyers ran into issues with scratches.

-The iPhone 12 and iPhone 12 Pro use a lot of new technology including 5G connectivity so we could certainly see some growing pains right out of the gates.
+The iPhone 12 series utilizes a lot of new technology (including 5G connectivity) so we could certainly see some growing pains right out of the gates.